 Asana Angahara (arrangement)

-“The sequential arrangement of bodily shapes as well as the arrangement within these shapes.” www.shadowyoga.com Utilising linear or swaying arrangements.
+“The sequential arrangement of bodily shapes as well as the arrangement within these shapes.” www.shadowyoga.com Utilising linear and/or circular and swaying arrangements.

 The adaptation of rhythmic dance for the purpose of self cultivation.
 A natural extension of Shadow Yoga.
 It is taught to those who have thoroughly learned and continue to practice all 3 Prelude forms.